MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Cluster-Sets.md

 # Cluster Sets
 > Applies To: Windows Server Insider Preview build 17650 and later

-“Cluster Sets” is the new cloud scale-out technology in this Preview release that increases cluster node count in a single Software Defined Data Center (SDDC) cloud by orders of magnitude.
+Cluster Sets is the new cloud scale-out technology in this preview release that increases cluster node count in a single Software Defined Data Center (SDDC) cloud by orders of magnitude.
 A Cluster Set is a loosely-coupled grouping of multiple Failover Clusters: compute, storage or hyper-converged.
 Cluster Sets technology enables virtual machine fluidity across member clusters within a Cluster Set and a unified storage namespace across the Cluster Set in support of virtual machine fluidity.

 While preserving existing Failover Cluster management experiences on member clusters, a Cluster Set instance additionally offers key use cases around lifecycle management of a Cluster Set at the aggregate.
 This Windows Server Preview Scenario Evaluation Guide provides you the necessary background information along with step-by-step instructions to evaluate Cluster Sets technology using PowerShell.